-4) "12j-symbols and four-dimensional quantum gravity", by M. Carfora, M. Martellini (martellini@milano.infn.it), and A. Marzuoli, Dipartimento di Fisica, Universita di Roma "La Sapienza" preprint.
+4) M. Carfora, M. Martellini and A. Marzuoli, "12j-symbols and four-dimensional quantum gravity", Dipartimento di Fisica, Universita di Roma "La Sapienza" preprint.

 This is an attempt to do for 4d quantum gravity what Regge, Ponzano and company so nicely did for 3d quantum gravity (see "Week 16") - describe it using triangulated manifolds and angular momentum theory.